jmsb-code/Background_Generator/README.txt

 Example level:
   There is a sample level file in the root/example directory named 'example.json'.
-  The corresponding output png file 'example.png' is provided in the same directory.
+  The corresponding output png file 'example.png' is provided in the same directory, along with example 'tileset.png'.

+To test the program with the example:
-  Copy the example.json file to root/levels and run the program with 'example' as an argument to test the program and generate a copy of this texture.
+  Copy the example.json file to root/levels and copy 'tileset.png' to levels/tilesets as inputs
+  Run the program with 'example' as an argument to generate a copy of 'example.png'.

 Happy map designing!
 -James ~\(^o^)/~